 In the past, the intranet was firmly in the domain of IT.
-However, advances in technology have simplified the processes involved with content management, governance and information architecture so that intranet management can now be carried out by individuals with little to no IT know-how.
+However, advances in technology have simplified the processes involved with content management, governance and information architecture so that intranet management can now be carried out by individuals with little to no IT know-how with an easy-to-use CMS (Content Management System).
 The input of IT has become less necessary as the need for hard-coding and HTML knowledge have minimized.

 As a result, the focus has shifted from IT infrastructure to communications and content management.
 Communications teams are now able to take ownership of the intranet, devising new strategies and initiatives that are content-centric and don’t rely on IT to approve and implement.
 Increasingly, intranet management is becoming an internal communications responsibility, which is a huge step in the right direction considering the efficacy of an intranet as an IC tool.